Clapham: Clapham North

 Clapham North lies on either side of Clapham Road and borders the relatively modern creation 'Stockwell' in the historic Lambeth parish on Union Road and Stirling Road.
 There is a "Stockwell Town" Partnership sign north of Union Road demarcating the boundary between Clapham and Stockwell.
 The northern part of Clapham in the Larkhall ward includes the Sibella conservation area.
 The southern part is Ferndale ward and includes Landor, Ferndale and Bedford roads leading up to Brixton.

 Transport

 As well as an extensive bus network, which connects the area with much of south and central London, Clapham has three tube stations and two railway stations.

-There are two railway stations in the district on London Overground's East London Line:
+There are two railway stations in the district on London Overground's Windrush line: